chaosink/cupix/README.md

 ![DeformFlower](result/image/shadertoy/DeformFlower.png)

-More imgae results and some video results can be found in the `result` directory.
+More image results and some video results can be found in the `result` directory.